 Here you will find a list of some of the most frequently asked questions.
 If your question is not among them, just contact me using the Contact Form.

 Where are you located and how far do you travel?
 My company is based out of Pittsfield, Massachusetts and I regularly service all of Berkshire County.
 Traveling outside of this area is considered on a case by case basis.
-The type of event you are having, the timing of your event, and how you've come to decide on my Service, are the biggest factors I'll use to consider working outside of Berkshire County.
+The type of event you are having, the timing of your event, and how you've come to decide on my company, are the biggest factors I'll use to consider working outside of Berkshire County.
 Travel one way from Pittsfield, Mass. is billed at $100 for each hour of driving and in some cases lodging is required.
 The package rates on this site include some travel time which you'll find specified within each package.

 You have these huge white things in a some of your pictures that look kinda like sails or teepees.
 Do we have to have those?
-No. They are called "scrims" and are available at your request at no additional charge.
+No. They are called "scrims" and they're available at your request at no additional charge.
 They are used on speaker and lighting stands and are meant to offer a look that may be a better fit for your event.